untitaker/watdo/README.md

     The first line of a task contains the summary and some other metadata.
 It looks something like this:

-        My task description due:2014/09/09 @computers id:1
+        My task description due:2014-09-09 @computers id:1

-    The date format for the `due` flag can be either YYYY/mm/dd, YYYY/mm/dd-HH:MM or HH:MM.
+    The date format for the `due` flag can be either YYYY-mm-dd, YYYY-mm-dd/HH:MM or HH:MM.

     The `@computers` indicates the task is saved in the calendar/task-list called "computers".